Leveraging data to improve food systems

 Among those at the table are producers who want to make their operations more sustainable, efficient and trusted by the public, she says.

 "As cattle producers turn inedible forms of plant life into highly nutritious food, they can also support biodiversity.
 In this way they can help regulate our air, water quality and climate, while preserving the rich biodiversity in native grasslands, one of Canada's most threatened ecosystems.
-This kind of data modeling shows us how."
+This kind of data modelling shows us how."

 Research team